isabella232/pmp-support-site/docs/developers/030_data_format.md

 ### Content-Type

 The primary MIME type used by the PMP is `application/vnd.collection.doc+json`.
-You can expect to see this in the `Content-Type` header in responses from the PMP.
-And you should be setting the `Content-Type` to this when you're interacting with the PMP.
+You can expect to see this in the `Content-Type` header in responses from the PMP  and you should set this as the `Content-Type` when you are interacting with the PMP.

 ### Response Sizes

 PMP responses include all sorts of boilerplate links.
 Clients really only need to get this information once, and can afterwards ignore the information.
-To give clients some options for what data they'd like in the response, the PMP utilizes the [HTTP Prefer header](http://tools.ietf.org/html/draft-snell-http-prefer-18).
+To give clients some options for what data they would like in the response, the PMP utilizes the [HTTP Prefer header](http://tools.ietf.org/html/draft-snell-http-prefer-18).
 To assist in caching, variable preferences will also be included in the `Vary` response header.

-By default (not specifying a `Prefer` header), you're going to see a response header of `Vary: Prefer, Accept-Encoding`.
-And you will get the full set of PMP boilerplate links.
+By default (not specifying a `Prefer` header), you're going to see a response header of `Vary: Prefer, Accept-Encoding` and you will get the full set of PMP boilerplate links.

 If you want a minimal response, set `Prefer: return=minimal`.
 The PMP will include the usual `Vary: Prefer, Accept-Encoding`, plus an additional header to indicate that it did apply your preference: `Preference-Applied: return=minimal`.
 This response will NOT include any PMP boilerplate links.